Low Risk Vanguard Retirement Portfolio

 There were two quarters when the two-month return of the total bond fund was lower than the two-month T-bill return, and the strategy was invested in the Treasury fund.
 In the other four quarters, the strategy was allocated based on the two-month relative strength.
 In all those four quarters, the strategy had losses, but those losses were significantly lower than the S&P 500 losses.

-During the Greece crisis of July-September 2011, the strategy was invested in the top four funds based on their relative strength.
+During the European sovereign debt crisis of July-September 2011, the strategy was invested in the top four funds based on their relative strength.
 The strategy suffered large losses, but did better than the broad equity market.
 It returned -8.07% vs. -13.90% for S&P 500.

-During the Brexit event, from April to September 2015, the strategy invested in the Treasury fund and avoided the losses suffered by the equity market.
+During the 2015 Greece credit crisis, from April to September, the strategy invested in the Treasury fund and avoided the losses suffered by the equity market.
 It returned 0.92% vs. -6.23% for S&P 500.

-Finally, during the excessive quantitative tightening (QT) correction, October to December 2018, the strategy invested in Treasury bonds and it returned 2.81% vs. -13.35% for the S&P 500.
+Finally, during the excessive quantitative tightening (QT) correction, October to December 2018, the strategy invested in Treasury bonds and returned 2.81% vs. -13.35% for the S&P 500.

-We can see that the dual momentum strategy has outperformed by a large margin during all market corrections.
+We can see that the dual-momentum strategy has outperformed by a large margin during all market corrections.
 About half of the time, it invested in safe long-term government bonds.
-The other half of the time it invested in a portfolio heavy in income funds, and as such with lower losses than the equity markets.
+The other half of the time it invested in a portfolio heavy in income funds, and as such had lower losses than the equity markets.

 Performance of the strategy immediately after market corrections